shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 To get credit, you must pass the posted tests (in ~/211-starter-pack/211/lab03_course).<br>

-Turn in the files schedule.cpp, course.h, and course.cpp
+Turn in the files `schedule.cpp`, `course.h`, and `course.cpp`

-## Exercise 5: Create class Video for p2.
+## Exercise 5: Create Class Video for P2

-Create the `Video` class you need for p2 and either create a simple `main()` or use my simple `main()` to test it.<br>
+Create the `Video` class you need for P2 and either create a simple `main()` or use my simple `main()` to test it.<br>

-If you have finished p2, all you have to do is compile your video.h and video.cpp with my main.cpp to make sure it works (or create your own main.cpp).
-Then turn in your video.h and video.cpp for this lab (be careful not to delete your 'real' p2 main.cpp).<br>
+If you have finished P2, all you have to do is compile your video.h and video.cpp with my main.cpp to make sure it works (or create your own main.cpp).
+Then turn in your video.h and video.cpp for this lab (be careful not to delete your 'real' P2 main.cpp).<br>

 The sample `main()` should be similar or identical to the following (you will have to add some other code before the main):
 ```